weweb-assets/ww-input-radio/AI.md

 - The wrapper div allows clicking anywhere on the component
 - Readonly state can come from self or parent group
 - ID is auto-generated but can be overridden via attributes
+- Consider setting `display: none` in styles when creating custom card/button designs with labels

 ***Example:***